sutrolabs/census-custom-api-docs/README.md

 several libraries that can help you implement JSON-RPC, you may find it simpler to "roll your own".

-Census follows the JSON-RPC 2.0 specification (link) with a few additional restrictions to make things even simpler:
+Census follows the [JSON-RPC 2.0 specification](https://www.jsonrpc.org/specification) with a few additional restrictions to simplify things even more:
 * `params` (in the request) and `result` (in the response) will always be JSON objects, not arrays.
 * `params` will never be omitted - if a method has no params, an empty object